-- b.
+- a.
+The SBA has 15 calendar days to screen an application for completeness.
+This begins to run as soon as the CODS receives the application. - b.
 Upon receipt, the CODS must date-stamp it to indicate the date of receipt and immediately enter pertinent information into the internal electronic processing system. - c.
-Pre-screening includes the BOS verifying that the applicant has completed all the required forms and enclosed all required documents listed in Chapter 2A paragraph 11-17.
+Screening includes the BOS verifying that the applicant has completed all the required forms, enclosed all required documents, and explained any issues of eligibility or any discrepancies that require clarification.

-5. What Must the CODS Do If an Application Is Not Ostensibly Complete?
+4. What Must the CODS Do If an Application Is Significantly Incomplete?

 - a.
-If the BOS determines that the application is not ostensibly complete and should be returned to applicant, the BOS shall discuss the rationale for returning the application with the Chief.
+If the BOS determines that the application is significantly incomplete and should be returned to applicant, the BOS shall discuss the rationale for returning the application with the Chief.
 The Chief will agree or disagree and will work with the BOS to determine next steps. - b.
 If the Chief agrees, the BOS will return the entire application package along with all copies.
 The BOS will include a letter outlining the missing information or deficiencies and will notify the applicant that the SBA does not process incomplete applications.
 The returned application package, all copies, and the letter must be sent via a delivery method that tracks delivery and provides return receipt capability.
 The BOS will forward a copy of the letter to the DO that services the firm's geographic area.
-The applicant may resubmit a new application at any time. - c.
-If the Chief disagrees and considers the application to be ostensibly complete, the BOS will forward the application for screening. - d.
-Additional Instructions (when the Chief agrees with returning the application): - (1) The BOS will send an EMAIL to the applicant notifying them that their application package will be returned to them.
-This way the applicant is aware that their application package will be returned to them.
-The email must include the analyst's contact information for the applicant's use should they have any questions or concerns. - (2) If the mailing address is a PO Box, the BOS will call the applicant and advise them that our contracted carrier does not deliver to PO Boxes and verify the mailing address where the file is to be sent.
-This is to allow the applicant an opportunity to provide a different address.
+The applicant may resubmit a new application at any time.